 Retail consolidation could shift negotiating leverage away from food manufacturers in favor of retailers, which could hurt the firm's ability to expand margins over the long term.

-The management team, which contains several outsiders, plans to significantly change Hillshire's business strategy.
-If the firm is unable to execute its plans, profitability could suffer over the next few years.
+The new management team's strategic priorities are significantly different than those pursued in the past.
+If Hillshire is unable to execute its plans, profitability could suffer over the next few years.
 Read more

 A number of new faces have joined Hillshire Brands.
 Sean Connolly, named CEO in January 2012, worked in various roles at Campbell Soup and Procter & Gamble before joining Hillshire Brands.
 We think his previous tenure at leading branded consumer Read more